 Roger Fix has served as director since July 2019.
 Mr. Fix served as the President and Chief Executive Officer of Standex International Corporation ("Standex"), a publicly traded diversified manufacturing and marketing company from 2003 until his retirement in 2014.
 He was Standex's Chief Operating Officer from 2001 to 2002.
 Mr. Fix served on the Standex board of directors from 2001 to 2017 and was non-executive chairman of Standex from 2014 to 2016.
-Before joining Standex, he was employed by Outboard Marine Corporation, a marine manufacturing company, as Chief Executive Officer of 2000 to 2001 and Chief Operating Officer and President during 2000.
-He served as Chief Executive Officer of John Crane Inc., a global manufacturer of mechanical seals for pump and compressor applications in the process industry, from 1998 to 2000 and as its President - North America from 1996 to 1998.
+Before joining Standex, he was employed by Outboard Marine Corporation, a marine manufacturing company, as Chief Executive Officer and President from 2000 to 2001 and Chief Operating Officer and President during 2000.
+He served as Chief Executive Officer of John Crane Inc., a global manufacturer of mechanical seals for pump and compressor applications in the process industry, from 1998 to 2000 and as its President -North America from 1996 to 1998.
 He was President of Xomox Corporation, a manufacturer of process control valves and actuators, from 1993 to 1996.
-Mr. Fix served as a director of Commercial Vehicle Group, Inc. from 2014 to 2021.
+Mr. Fix served as a director of Commercial Vehicle Group, Inc. from 2014 to 2024 and previously served as a director of Flowserve Corporation ("Flowserve") from 2006 to 2022 and as the non-executive chairman of Flowserve from 2017 to 2021.
 Mr. Fix holds a M.S. in Mechanical Engineering from The University of Texas at Austin and a B.S. in Mechanical Engineering from the University of Nebraska.
-Mr. Fix brings a wealth of experience in industrial manufacturing and international business to the Board as well as significant experience as a chief executive officer of a publicly traded company.
+Mr. Fix brings a wealth of experience in industrial manufacturing and international business to the Board as well as significant experience as a chief executive officer of a publicly traded company

 Marcus George has served as a director since April 2010.
 In 2015, Mr. George co-founded and is currently a partner at Onward Capital LLC ("Onward Capital"), a private equity firm focused on investing in and growing lower middle market industrial businesses.
 Mr. George previously served as a partner at the private equity firm CHS Capital LLC ("CHS") until March 2015.
 CHS is one of our former private equity sponsors.
-Mr. George indee CHS in 1997 and was promoted to partner in 2007.
+Mr. George joined CHS in 1997 and was promoted to partner in 2007.
 Prior to joining CHS, Mr. George was employed by Heller Financial, Inc. in the corporate finance group.
 He was also an associate at KPMG from 1991 to 1993.
 Mr. George previously served as a director of GSE Holdings, Inc., a global provider of engineered geosynthetic containment solutions for environmental protection and confinement applications, from June 2011 to August 2014.
 Mr. George holds a B.B.A. from the University of Notre Dame and a M.B.A. from the University of Chicago.
-We believe that Mr. George's substantial experience in private equity investments focused on infrastructure and industrial products and financial and capital markets matters bring important and valuable skills
+We believe that Mr. George's substantial experience in private equity investments focused on infrastructure and industrial products and financial and capital markets matters bring important and valuable skills to the Board.